Farre-lab/syntenyPlotteR/README.md

 ![alt text](https://github.com/marta-fb/syntenyPlotteR/blob/master/vignettes/images/example.alignment.input.png?raw=true)

-### Chromosome Length file for draw.ideogram and draw.pairwise functions
+### Chromosome Length file for draw.ideogram and draw.linear functions

 Please provide a file containing all aligned species in order from newest species – top of file – to ancestor – end of file, following this format, separated by tabs